Circular solutions

 Highlighted actions

-• We have reduced our GHG emissions by 24 per cent compared to 2021.
+- We reduced our greenhouse gas (GHG) emissions by 34 per cent compared to 2021.

 Science Based Target initiative